 In addition, you get to add your volunteer efforts to your resume to show you've been busy in between jobs.
-And finally, you get the opportunity to network with professionals who might be able to help you find your next position.
+And finally, you get the opportunity to network with professionals who might provide you with a lead or two about new career opportunities.

 This post was originally published at an earlier date.